 It’s easy to get swept up in the enthusiasm and excitement of setting a language learning goal, especially when you feel so inspired around reflective times like the New Year holiday or your birthday.
 Aspirations are, after all, the stuff from which goals take shape.
 Nothing feels worse, however, than that deflating sense of failure in knowing you had a goal you were excited about and kind of, well — left it on the shelf.

 This can be especially true of language learning goals.
-You get fired up about this year being the year to get your Spanish back into shape, you finally decide that you’re going to recover the French you had at school, or you book that summer-long trip to Berlin and don’t want to be that kind of traveller.
+You get fired up about this year being the year to get your Spanish back into shape, you finally decide that you’re going to recover the French you had at school, or you book that summer-long trip to Berlin and don’t want to be that kind of traveler.

 If you really want to break the cycle of unfulfilled language learning goals, then consider these 3 very simple but very effective steps.